webmin/authentic-theme/README.md

 ```

 ####How do I execute shell command using search filed?
 Type `!` in search, followed by your command.
 Example: `! ls -lsaZ /root`.
-It's required to have _Command Shell_ module available
+It's required to have _Command Shell_ module available.

 ####How do I make the theme load faster?
 _Webmin_ has in-built option to compress static files.
 It's possible to enable this feature by going to `Webmin->Webmin Configuration->Web Server Options` and setting _Gzip compress static files_ option to _Use pre-compressed file and compress dynamically_.